 So keeping an eye on the abandonment rate and converting abandoners into buyers is what you want to do.
-It may sound complicated, but it’s actually pretty straightforward: use a marketing automation platform like Omnisend to automatically send one or a series of cart abandonment emails to catch those shoppers soon after they’ve abandoned their carts.
+It may sound complicated, but it’s pretty straightforward: use a marketing automation platform like Omnisend to automatically send one or a series of cart abandonment emails to catch those shoppers soon after they’ve abandoned their carts.

 Here’s the formula to calculate the cart abandonment rate:

 AOV is the average amount of money spent each time a customer orders something from your store.
 This can be for one product or multiple products bought together in one order.